ahrufcodes/DrugFormDB/README.md

 ## 📖 Introduction

-DrugFormDB is a pioneering that works by combining the reasoning capabilities of GPT-4 with the domain-specific knowledge of PubMedBERT.
+DrugFormDB is a pioneering project developed for [Marmar](https://marmar.life), an AI powered medication management platform.

 We've created a robust and reliable classification system for pharmaceutical forms.